stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

 # Energy Around The World
 Nuclear energy has a negative connotation, especially after Cherynobyl.
-What a lot of people don't know is that Nuclear Power is zero-emission and is key to meeting clean air objectives.
+What a lot of people don't realize is that Nuclear Power is zero-emission and is a key contributor to clean air objectives.

 ## Outline
  1. Intro:  What does the public think about energy production?